Hariharan-cs/Email_Template-Hariharan-meyvan_tech_assignments-assignment_1_and_2/README.md

+# Email Template integration using sendgrid API and Zip password Finder

 This repository contains a zip password cracking using brute force method, Email Template integration with sendgrid API in NodeJs

 Library Used : (express, body-parser, unzipper)